American Shared Hospital Services: Solid Core Earnings And Exciting Growth Potential Offer Value

 VALUATION

-We believe that AMS can reasonably be expected to trade at $5.89 per share by mid 2018 or roughly a year from now.
+We believe that AMS can reasonably be expected to trade at $5.89 per share by mid-2018 or roughly a year from now.
 Our valuation of AMS stock is composed of six elements.
 We will briefly examine each element and then combine them to reach a total valuation of AMS stock.

 1. Gamma Knife Operations.